 Also called: Accidental Ethnography

-Relevant metrics: Jobs ranking, Pains ranking, Gains ranking, Quotes, Observations
+Relevant metrics: Jobs to be done ranking, Ranking needs, wants, desires, pains, Quotes, Observations

 How: Interview people in context with open-ended questions about current processes to learn about implicit and explicit needs.
 Map patterns around observed challenges and what solutions make sense.
 Reveal current behaviors and anticipate how these could inform habits likely to be adapted, instead of asking whether your own solution would be a solution.